Palmerston Regional Hospital

 The following visiting rules apply:

-- one adult and one child per patient can visit for a maximum of one hour each day
+- one visitor per patient can visit for a maximum of 2 hours each day

 - visiting hours are between 10am to 7pm